A Pakistani-American family man is driven to extremes in this complex, conflicted novel about what it means to be a Muslim in America. Read more

 Charong and Nomi knew of the challenges going into the project, but both believe that Islamophobia is an important and relevant subject that needs to be tackled.
 They feel the best they can do is to write from the heart and with great passion, and use Charong’s contacts in both literary agencies and publishing to find the right people to represent and publish the novel.Learn about accountability on Kickstarter

 Our title, "Jahaada," is actually a made-up word, intended to be evocative of preconceptions about Muslims.

 Our book is not about extremism, but about giving a Muslim perspective to life in America after 9/11.
 Musa, the father in the story, is like other first- and second-generation immigrants trying to achieve the American Dream.

 We are asking for support because there are a lot of misconceptions about Islam and we feel it is relevant to our time.

 A signed copy of the print edition of Jahaada after publication.
-(Outside the U.S., please add $20 for international shipping.)Estimated delivery:Add $20 USD to ship outside the US
+(Outside the U.S., please add $20 for international shipping.)Estimated delivery:Ships anywhere in the world

 A copy of the first print edition of Jahaada with a personal inscription from the authors.
-Plus a thank you acknowledgement printed inside the book.Estimated delivery:Add $20 USD to ship outside the US
+Plus a thank you acknowledgement printed inside the book.Estimated delivery:Ships anywhere in the world

 Receive all the rewards above, and join in a group video conference with the authors of Jahaada.
-Listen to passages and ask any questions for approximately one hour.Estimated delivery:Add $20 USD to ship outside the US
+Listen to passages and ask any questions for approximately one hour.Estimated delivery:Ships anywhere in the world

-Receive all the rewards above, plus a PDF copy of private notes and the original outline of Jahaada before publication.Estimated delivery:Add $20 USD to ship outside the US
+Receive all the rewards above, plus a PDF copy of private notes and the original outline of Jahaada before publication.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)